Douglas A. Gage, Vice President for Research and Innovation

 Charles Hasemann, Associate Vice President for Innovation and Economic Development

-The MSU Innovation Center provides resources to MSU faculty to develop and support corporate research relationships, new company startups, technology commercialization, and a growing portfolio of business and community partnerships.
+The MSU Innovation Center provides resources to MSU faculty and staff to develop and support corporate research relationships, technology protection and commercialization, new company startups, and a growing portfolio of business and community partnerships.

-MSU researchers turn to the MSU Innovation Center to translate their scientific discoveries into products and launch businesses that benefit society and spur economic growth.
-We work directly with faculty, students and commercial partners, bringing more than 180 discoveries annually into a pipeline of patents, products and startup businesses.
+MSU researchers turn to the MSU Innovation Center for help translating their scientific discoveries into products and new businesses that benefit society and spur economic growth.
+We work directly with faculty, students and commercial partners, bringing hundreds of discoveries annually into a pipeline of patents, products and startup businesses.

 Spartan Innovations - helps MSU's students and faculty launch sustainable startups.
 Spartan innovators imagine a better world, then work to make it a reality.
-This unit supports their efforts by connecting them to experienced business leaders and cultivating community collaborations.
+This unit supports their efforts by connecting them to experienced business leaders, investors, and cultivating community collaborations.
 The MSU Foundation provides major funding for this initiative.

 Learn more at innovationcenter.msu.edu or visit us on social: @msuinnovation.